AyeshaKhalid01/Functional-Programming/README.md

 # Functional-Programming

 ## Disc Calc
-Calculates the discriminant of a cubic function
+Calculates the discriminant of a cubic function.